 Simple English definitions for legal terms

-Read a random definition: relative confession
+Read a random definition: offer to all the world

 Free on board (FOB) is a term used in business contracts for buying and selling goods.
 It means that the seller is responsible for getting the goods ready for export, and the buyer is responsible for arranging transportation.
 When the goods pass the transporter's rail, the seller's delivery is complete, and the buyer takes on the risk of loss.
 The buyer is also responsible for paying all transportation costs.